Your contribution to SCY supports:

 We are currently seeking lawyers to be placed on a roster, to provide legal service to children and youth on a contract basis.
 The focus of the Child and Youth Legal Centre is to provide legal assistance to vulnerable, immigrant, and Indigenous children and youth.
 Presence on or removal from the roster is at the discretion of SCY.

-If you are interested in applying to join the SCY CYLC Roster, please email [email protected] to be provided with log in details for the Roster Lawyer Portal.
+If you are interested in applying to join the SCY Team, please email [email protected] by November 15, 2023

 Celebrating the launch of Play Streets